lukka/run-cmake/README.md

           # cmakeListsTxtPath: '${{ github.workspace }}/CMakeLists.txt'

           # You could use CMake workflow presets defined in the CMakePresets.json
           # with just this line below.
+Note this one cannot be used with any other
+          # preset input, it is mutually exclusive.
           # workflowPreset: 'workflow-name'

           # This is the name of the CMakePresets.json's configuration to use to generate